Vicken-Ghoubiguian/CKA/README.md

 # CKA

 Console application to do very interesting things (weather, emojis...) and... to learn Kotlin... and to teach this language...
+This is only a first step to develop in this programming language...

 <a name="contents"></a>
 ## Contents